Boiled Linseed Oil Explained: Uses, Advantages, and Tips

 Q: Is boiled linseed oil toxic?

-A: When fully cured and used properly, BLO is generally considered safe for household use, including children’s furniture and kitchen utensils.
+A: As long as it’s cured and used properly, BLO is believed to be safe for around the home, including children’s furniture and kitchen items.

 Q: How long does boiled linseed oil last once opened?

-A: Stored properly in a cool, dry place, unopened BLO has a shelf life of years; once opened, use within about 3 years for best performance.
+A: When stored carefully in a cool, dry place, unopened BLO will last for many years; after opening, use within approximately 3 years for best results.

 Final Thoughts